An introduction to customer journey mapping

 Armed with the results of your customer research, build a comprehensive profile of your customers.
 You may have one or several buyer personas.
 A buyer persona is an idealised profile of a customer but it will help you formulate an understanding of each customer type.

-Your buyer persona will also help you understand your customers’ motivations.
+Your customer persona will also help you understand your customers’ motivations.

 These can be: